Cannon A waves

 Cannon A waves, or cannon atrial waves, are waves seen occasionally in the jugular vein of humans with certain cardiac arrhythmias.
 When the atria and ventricles happen to contract simultaneously, the right atrium contracts against a closed tricuspid valve, resulting in back pressure into the venous system that can be seen in the jugular venous pulse as a high-amplitude "cannon wave".
-It is associated with heart block, in particular third-degree (complete) heart block.
-It is also seen in pulmonary hypertension.
-Cannon A waves may also be seen in ventricular tachycardia due to the inherent AV dissociation of the arrhythmia.
+It is associated with heart block, in particular third-degree (complete) heart block, ventricular tachycardia, and pacemaker syndrome.

-This wave will cause pulsation in the neck and abdomen, headache, cough, and jaw pain.
+Cannon A waves can be identified either on physical exam by examining the jugular venous pulse or a venous pressure tracing.
+Symptoms can include pulsation in the neck and abdomen, headache, shortness of breath, fatigue, hypotension, and loss of consciousness.
+Cannon A waves should be differentiated from giant A waves, which may appear similar at first glance but have a unique presentation and etiology.

+Normal venous pressure tracings

+In order to appreciate an abnormality such as a cannon A wave when examining a venous pressure tracing, we must first understand what is normal.
+Venous pressure tracings are constructed using measurements of the right atrial filling pressure throughout the cardiac cycle.
+These changes in pressure can be monitored via a central line in which a catheter is inserted into the cavoatrial junction, the meeting point of the superior vena cava and the right atrium.

+In a normal cardiac cycle, five wave forms (a,c, x, v, and y) will be observed representing the following events: